Research

 Research Interests

-I am a biological oceanographer interested in understanding phytoplankton dynamics in polar environments.
-My main research focus is on how light and nutrient availability shape the patterns of primary production that we observe in the polar oceans.
+I am a Earth and climate scientist interested in understanding the geophysical, oceanographic, and atmospheric controls on primary production in polar environments.
+My main research focus is on how ocean circulation and geophysical processes associated with mid ocean ridges impact nutrient availability and shape the patterns of primary production that we observe in the polar oceans.
 Climate change is drastically altering these bottom-up controls on primary production in both the Arctic and Southern Ocean.
 The goal of my work is to better understand the factors that control primary production in these regions so that we can make more robust predictions on how the polar oceans will be impacted by climate change.
 To answer these questions, my work has included remote sensing, fieldwork, lab work, and the use of historical cruise data.

 A space satellite hovering above the coastline